citp/privacy-policy-historical/m/mo/mon/moneyexpert.com.md

 Changes to the Policy

-We may need to amend the Privacy Policy from time to time.
+We may need to amend this Privacy Policy from time to time.
 Any such amendment will take effect as soon as it is posted on the website.
 You are therefore encouraged to familiarise yourself with the Privacy Policy on a regular basis.